illumio-shield/CloudSecure-Azure-Demo-Template/README.md

 		az group create --name trial --location eastus2

 3. Use the "Upload" button to transfer the two Bicep files (main.bicep and flowlogs.bicep) to your CloudShell window.
 (NOTE: upload one file at a time...
 Azure doesn't seem to like selecting both at once)
 4. Launch the Bicep template using the command below.
 Give it a deployment name ('deploy1' in this example), reference the Resource Group just created, and the template.
+(You don't need to reference the flowlogs.bicep file, it's accessed via main.bicep)

 PowerShell: